 Always Be Critical of Your Choices and Decisions

 Many of us have experienced the toxicity of our grandparents.
 A sign that this is toxic is when always being critical, refusing to accept your choices and decisions, and always looking down on you for what you do.
 The effects of this can lead to insecurity, low self-esteem, and worrying about what they will say or do next.
-This kind of treatment can be emotionally damaging for children and grandchildren especially if it is taking place over a long period of time.
+This kind of emotional abuse can be damaging for adult children and grandchildren especially if it is taking place over a long period of time.

 In order to make sure you don’t follow in your parent’s footsteps, it is crucial to learn from their mistakes.
 Pay close attention to any characteristics that may be found within a toxic grandparent and take caution when associating with them.